The latest and best Cordless Vacuum Cleaners

 different cleaning heads.
 Both of these cordless spin mops are light

-and easy to use.
 The added power of the Powerglide means it virtually

 floats over the floor but still cleans incredibly well since its weight